Point Pleasant Beach Boardwalk and Jenkinson’s: A Family-Friendly Beach Day

 Dive into Jenkinson’s Aquarium at the Point Pleasant Beach Boardwalk

-Point Pleasant Beach Boardwalk
+Jenkinson's rides on Point Pleasant Boardwalk

-The Jenkinson’s Amusement Park is full of high-flying fun.
+Jenkinson’s Amusement Park is full of high-flying fun.

 Take a ride at Jenkinson’s Amusement Park

-Point Pleasant Beach Boardwalk
+the arcade at Jenkinson's on Point Pleasant Boardwalk

 Win at the arcade on the boardwalk

-Go old school and have your kids learn the finer points of skee ball—Jenkinson’s has several arcades lined up and down the boardwalk, including the Jenkinson’s South Arcade, Pavilion Arcade, South Beach Arcade, and Frank’s Fun Center.
+Go old school and have your kids learn the finer points of skee ball—Jenkinson’s has several arcades lined up and down the boardwalk, including Jenkinson’s South Arcade, Pavilion Arcade, South Beach Arcade, and Frank’s Fun Center.
 See if you can score baskets on the basketball arcade game or grab a prize with the crane game, along with the latest video games.
-Kids will love playing for hours and winning tickets they can redeem for prizes after.
+Kids will love playing for hours and winning tickets they can redeem for prizes afterward.

-Point Pleasant Beach Boardwalk
+mini golf near Point Pleasant Boardwalk

 Ahoy matey—test your putt-putt skills at the Castaway Cove mini-golf course.